simon-ritchie/apysc/docs_src/source/graphics_draw_circle.md

 The return value of the `draw_circle` interface is the instance of the `Circle` class.

-It has the `radius` attribute or other basic interfaces and you can change these settings.
+It has the `radius` attribute or other basic interfaces, and you can change these settings.

 ```py
 # runnable